TAE40110 to TAE40116 Upgrade

 Courtney Locane – Sydney CBD

 Courtney comes from a small business-owner/operator background in the hospitality industry.
-However, has spent her last 7 years in the VET sector.
-Courtney's background as a small business operator, combined with her experience as a trainer servicing a broad range of clients has developed a high level of expertise and versatility, often commented on by students.
+Courtney comes from a small business-owner/operator background in the hospitality industry however the last 10 years have seen her training and assessing in the VET sector.
+Courtney's background as a small business operator, combined with her experience as a trainer servicing a broad range of clients has meant she has developed a high level of expertise and versatility, often commented on by students.